murtaza-bagwala/gatsby-takeshape-app/README.md

     Use the [Gatsby CLI](https://www.gatsbyjs.org/docs/gatsby-cli/) to create a new site, specifying the default starter.

     ```shell
-    # create a new Gatsby site using the default starter
+    # create a new Gatsby site using the default starter created by Colby Fayock
     gatsby new my-startup-project https://github.com/colbyfayock/gatsby-starter-takeshape-startup
     cd my-startup-project/
     ```